 Infections

-Besides impacting the thyroid directly, black seed oil may play a role in addressing the root causes that contribute to Hashimoto’s thyroiditis.
-Often, infections can trigger autoimmune thyroid disease, and treating infections can reverse the condition.
+Besides impacting the thyroid directly, black seed oil may play a role in addressing the root causes that contribute to Hashimoto’s thyroiditis, such as infections.
+(Often, infections can trigger autoimmune thyroid disease, and treating infections can help reverse the condition.)

 Black seed oil is well demonstrated to have antibacterial properties.
-It has been shown to inhibit the growth of Staphylococcus aureus, a cause of potentially life-threatening staph infections that may be present in the imbalanced gut flora of people with autoimmunity.
-The constituents TQ and melanin found in black seed oil and may show promise in cases where an alternative to antibiotics is desired, or the bacteria has become resistant to antibiotics.
+[18] It has been shown to inhibit the growth of Staphylococcusaureus, a cause of potentially life-threatening Staph infections that may be present in the imbalanced gut flora of people with autoimmunity.
+[19] The constituents TQ and melanin, found in black seed oil, may show promise in cases where an alternative to antibiotics is desired, or the bacteria has become resistant to antibiotics.

 Blood Sugar and Cholesterol Balance

 Blood sugar imbalance, and even diabetes, are common co-occuring conditions in people with Hashimoto’s.
-I often recommend stabilizing blood sugar as the first, or one of the first, interventions when addressing your thyroid symptoms.
+[26] I often recommend stabilizing blood sugar as one of the first interventions when addressing your thyroid symptoms.

 Black seed oil has demonstrated potential as an anti-diabetic agent and may play a supportive role in increasing insulin sensitivity (decreasing insulin resistance) in both animal and human studies.
-In a 3-month clinical trial with 94 diabetes patients, the black seed oil group experienced reduced blood sugar, both fasting blood sugar and post-meal blood sugar.
-A three-month average of the patients’ blood sugar (referred to as Hemoglobin A1C) also showed a significant reduction during the black seed oil trial period.
+In a 3-month clinical trial with 94 diabetes patients, the black seed oil group experienced reduced blood sugar, both in fasting blood sugar and post-meal blood sugar.
+[27] A three-month average of the patients’ blood sugar (measured through hemoglobin A1C levels) also showed a significant reduction during the black seed oil trial period.
 Additionally, insulin resistance was reduced and beta cell function increased.
 (Beta cells are the cells in the pancreas that produce insulin.)
-The trial used dosages of 1, 2 and 3 grams of black seed oil per day, and the 2 gram per day dose was the most effective.
+The trial used dosages of 1, 2 and 3 grams of black seed oil per day, and found that the 2 gram per day dose was the most effective.

-A review of the data from the Iranian study regarding the use of black seed oil for Hashimoto’s uncovered that, not only did the trial group receive the benefits to lowered TSH, antibodies, improved T4 to T3 ratio, weight, and anthropometric measurements (body composition), but they also saw an improvement in serum lipids.
-LDL cholesterol and triglycerides decreased, and HDL cholesterol significantly increased in the study group compared to the group receiving the placebo over the 8-week trial.
+A review of the data from the Iranian study regarding the use of black seed oil for Hashimoto’s uncovered that, not only did the trial group receive the benefits of lowered TSH and antibodies, as well as improved T4 to T3 ratio, weight, and anthropometric measurements (body composition), but they also saw an improvement in serum lipids.
+[29] In the study group, LDL cholesterol and triglycerides decreased, and HDL cholesterol significantly increased, compared to the group receiving the placebo over the 8-week trial.
 The study suggests that there are benefits to using black seed oil as an adjunct therapy in Hashimoto’s thyroiditis.

-The claims for the use of black seed oil are quite widespread and range from improving liver health, to helping with asthma, as my Root Cause Reset participant suggested.
-Overall, black seed oil seems quite safe to use.
+The claims for the use of black seed oil are widespread and range from improving liver health to helping with asthma, as my Root Cause Reset participant suggested.
+Overall, black seed oil seems quite safe to use, with minimal side effects.

 In the clinical trial of black seed oil with Hashimoto’s, nausea and itching were observed, and no other side effects were noted.